What science says

 Reduction of Arctic sea ice and sea ice age March 2000- 2023

-The IPCC scenarios
+IPCC scenarios

 The Intergovernmental Panel on Climate Change (IPCC) is an organization of the United Nations that evaluates the risks of climate change.
 The panel consists of hundreds of experts from around the world, including universities, research centers, businesses, environmental organizations, and other organizations.
 In the ‘State of the Cryosphere’ report 2022 by the International Cryosphere Climate Initiative (ICCI), the impact of the different possible IPCC scenarios are determined specifically for the cryosphere.
 In all of these scenarios, the Arctic summer sea ice will disappear.